 |Emergency||You have reasonable grounds to believe that the information in your report concerns substantial and imminent danger to the health or safety of one or more people or to the natural environment.|

-We communicate with people who report misconduct to ASIC, but we may not be able to tell you what specific action we may take in response to your report: see Information Sheet 152 Public comment on ASIC's regulatory activities (INFO 152).
+For information about how we communicate with whistleblowers who report misconduct to ASIC, see INFO 239.
 Generally, we will not respond to your notice of your intended public interest disclosure or emergency disclosure unless we consider it may affect action we are pursuing.

 Reporting your concerns to a company or organisation